cran/forestinventory/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 forestinventory
 ===============

-The R-package `forestinventory` adresses the current interest of combining existing forest inventory data, which are derived by field surveys, with additional information sources such as remote sensing data.
+The R-package `forestinventory` addresses the current interest of combining existing forest inventory data, which are derived by field surveys, with additional information sources such as remote sensing data.
 The major benefit of these so-called *multisource inventory methods* is the potential increase of estimation precision without an increase in the number of expensive field surveys.
 Additionally, it also allows for deriving estimates of sufficient accuracy for spatial units where terrestrial information is scarcely available if not absent.

 The aim of `forestinventory` is to facilitate the application of multiphase forest inventories by providing an extensive set of functions for global and small-area estimation procedures.
 The implementation includes all estimators for simple and cluster sampling published by Daniel Mandallaz between 2007 and 2014, providing point estimates, their external- and design-based variances as well as confidence intervals.
 The procedures have also been optimized for the use of remote sensing data as auxiliary information.

 Quick demo
 ==========